Connectivity

 - Local Autonomy: If the internet goes down, the local devices can still talk to each other and store data.

-- Transparent Bridging: When the connection is restored, the Leaf Nodes automatically syncs data back to your central Stone-Age cluster.
+- Transparent Bridging: When the connection is restored, the Leaf Node automatically syncs data back to your central Stone-Age.io cluster.

 2. Nebula

 Nebula is a scalable overlay networking tool with a focus on performance, simplicity, and security.
 It allows your devices to talk to each other as if they were on the same local network, even if they are scattered across the globe behind restrictive firewalls.
 Again, this is just a brief overview.
-Refer to the official Nebula documentation for an more indepth understanding.
+Refer to the official Nebula documentation for a more in-depth understanding.

 Mesh VPN Fundamentals